 Let’s say you own an empty property that you do not want to sell due to sentimental reasons.
 Instead of leaving it empty, why don’t you convert it into a rental property?
 It can be a challenge to take care of a house that you can’t keep an eye on, but if you rent it out to responsible tenants, they can maintain it for you.
 Now that it’s occupied, it won’t attract burglars and illegal tenants.

 Besides, selling a house isn’t always the wisest idea.
-Seasonality affects the profitability of your property, so it’s often better to rent it out until you’re in the position to sell your property at a profitable price.
+Real estate seasonality affects the profitability of your property, so it’s often better to rent it out until you’re in the position to sell your property at a profitable price.

 And what if you want to move back?
 If you’ve sold it, where will you live?
 Renting it out makes more sense as you can move back whenever you want – of course, you’ll need to check the local laws so you don’t displace your tenants.